RuslanAgishev/udacity_flying_car/FCND-Motion-Planning/writeup_template.md

 ```

 #### 2. Set your current local position
-Here as long as you successfully determine your local position relative to global home you'll be all set.
+Determining drone local position relative to global home let us planning the route on the map starting from the current location.

 ```python
 # convert to current local position using global_to_local()